 Tip: Eurostar's 6-character alphanumeric booking reference is shown on your Eurostar ticket, for example KJ4T7Z.
 It may not be the same as your retailer's booking reference.
 On a ticket bought from B-Europe.com, it's shown as Reservation code.

 Tip: You can also view & change seats using the Eurostar app.
 Download and open the app.
-Click Your bookings and load your booking into the app by entering your last name and 6-character Eurostar booking reference.
+Click Bookings and load your booking into the app by entering your last name and 6-character Eurostar booking reference.
 You can now view or change seats and manage your booking in the app.
 This works however you bought your Eurostar ticket, it even works with Interrail or Eurail passholder bookings.

 Eurostar seat numbering plans